minkphp/docs/index.rst

 .. note::

-    All methods except ``click()`` are not supported by ``Driver\GoutteDriver``, because there's no way how it can perform them without actual browser window.
+    All methods except ``click()`` are not supported by ``Driver\GoutteDriver``, because there is no way how it can perform them without actual browser window.

 Drag'n'Drop
 ~~~~~~~~~~~